syedmfuad/fmm/README.md

 # fmm

-R and Julia implementation of the fully endogenized finite mixture modeling.
+R and Julia implementation of the fully endogenized finite mixture model presented in forthcoming articles by Fuad and Farmer (202-) and Fuad, Farmer, and Abidemi (202-).

 This model employs a finite mixture model to sort households into endogenously determined latent submarkets.
 The finite mixture model to predict home prices is:

 $`h(P_i | x_i, \beta_j, p_j)=\sum_{j=1} \pi(z_i)f(P_i|x_i, \beta_j)`$